-The call was from a CDPHP community health specialist who offered to assist Shari with setting up an appointment for a cervical cancer screening, commonly known as a Pap test.
-The specialist carefully explained the importance of getting the screening, and instead of delaying this essential step, Shari decided that there was no time like the present and picked a day and time to see her OB/GYN.
-After learning that the results of her Pap test were abnormal, Shari made several follow-up appointments, one of which determined that the abnormality was a precancerous growth.
-Fortunately, the growth was successfully removed, and Shari is alive and well.
+The results of her Pap test were abnormal, so Shari made several follow-up appointments, one of which determined that the abnormality was a precancerous growth.
+Fortunately, the growth was successfully removed in time, and Shari is alive and well.
 She concluded that she owes her good health to that phone call.

 “It saved my life,” she recently told the community health specialist.

-While certain risk factors can increase a woman’s chances of developing cervical cancer, many with these risks stay healthy.
-Risk factors include:
+Certain risk factors can increase a woman’s chances of developing cervical cancer, including:

 - Human papilloma virus (HPV) infection: HPV can be spread through skin-to-skin contact, including sex.
 HPV infections are common and most people’s bodies can recover without treatment; however, if the infection becomes chronic, it may eventually cause certain cancers, including cervical cancer.
 Although doctors believe that a woman must have had HPV for cervical cancer to develop, most women with the virus do not develop it.

 - Smoking: Women who smoke are about twice as likely to get cervical cancer as non-smokers.
 Tobacco by-products are absorbed through the lungs and carried in the bloodstream throughout the body, sometimes ending up in the cervical mucus.
 Doctors believe that these substances damage the DNA of cervix cells and may lead to the development of cervical cancer.
 If you smoke, keep in mind that it’s never too late to quit.
 CDPHP offers resources that can help you overcome your addiction.